In This Article

 For thousands of years, tulsi has been grown for spiritual purposes in the backyards of most Indian homes.
 Its branches are sanded into beads and worn to enhance spiritual progress.
 Its fragrance is used to purify temples and the leaves are used in sacred ceremonies to honor God and heighten one’s awareness.

-Tulsi is named after these spiritual attributes and commonly called sacred holy basil and botanically named Ocimum sanctum.
+Tulsi is named after these spiritual attributes and is commonly called sacred holy basil and botanically named Ocimum sanctum.

-In Ayurveda, which is India’s 5000 year old traditional system of medicine, the source of tulsi’s unique properties are described.
+In Ayurveda, which is India’s 5000-year-old traditional system of medicine, the source of tulsi’s unique properties are described.
 Modern science has confirmed many of these properties, recognizing tulsi as one of nature’s most powerful medicines.

 I will begin by describing the degenerative process of stress, which is regarded by western science as the leading cause of disease.
 Then, I will delve into the benefits of tulsi and how this miraculous plant literally links and heals one’s body, mind and spirit.